 What are the benefits of massage therapy?

-Massage therapy may help reduce muscle tension, improve relaxation, ease short-term pain, and support comfort with movement.
-Many people also use massage to manage stress, post-exercise soreness, or day-to-day stiffness.
-The exact benefit depends on the reason for treatment and the style of massage used.
+Massage therapy may help reduce muscle tension, improve relaxation, ease short-term pain and support comfort with movement.
+People also use massage to manage post-exercise soreness, stress and day-to-day stiffness.
+The benefit depends on the reason for treatment and the massage style used.

 How often should you get a massage?

-That depends on your symptoms, workload, recovery goals, and budget.
-Some people book weekly or fortnightly during a flare-up, while others prefer a maintenance massage every three to six weeks.
-If symptoms keep returning quickly, it is worth reviewing training load, posture, exercise, or work demands as well.
+The ideal frequency depends on your symptoms, workload, goals and budget.
+Some people book weekly or fortnightly during a demanding period.
+Others choose maintenance massage every three to six weeks.
+Recurring symptoms may also require changes to training, posture, exercise or work demands.

 Can massage help chronic pain?

-Massage may help some people with chronic pain, especially when muscle tension, stress, or movement fear are part of the picture.
-However, chronic pain is often multifactorial, so massage usually works best as one part of a broader plan that may also include exercise, education, pacing, and lifestyle changes.
+Massage may help some people with chronic pain, particularly when muscle tension, stress or guarded movement contribute to their symptoms.
+However, persistent pain is often complex.
+Massage usually works best as one part of a broader plan involving exercise, education, pacing and lifestyle support.

 Is massage therapy safe for everyone?

-Massage is safe for many people, but not everyone at every time.
-Recent trauma, infection, suspected DVT, severe unexplained pain, some inflammatory flare-ups, and certain medical conditions may mean massage needs to be modified or delayed.
-A good therapist will screen for that before treatment starts.
+Massage is suitable for many people, but it is not appropriate in every situation.
+Recent trauma, infection, suspected deep vein thrombosis, severe unexplained pain, some inflammatory flare-ups and certain health conditions may require massage to be modified or delayed.

 What type of massage should I choose?

-Choose the massage style that best matches your goal.
+Choose a massage style that matches your goal.
 Swedish massage often suits relaxation and general tension.
-Deep tissue massage suits people who prefer firmer pressure.
-Remedial massage is usually better when you want more targeted work for a specific muscular or soft tissue problem.
+Deep tissue massage may suit people who prefer firmer pressure.
+Remedial massage often suits targeted muscular or soft tissue problems.

 Can massage help mental wellbeing?

-Massage may support mental wellbeing by helping you relax, slow down, and feel less physically tense.
-Many people report reduced stress and a better sense of calm after treatment.
-Still, massage is a support strategy, not a replacement for medical or psychological care when that is needed.
+Massage may support mental wellbeing by helping you relax and feel less physically tense.
+Many people report feeling calmer after treatment.
+However, massage does not replace medical or psychological care when those services are needed.

-PhysioWorks offers massage services across Brisbane, so you can choose the clinic and massage style that best fits your needs.
+PhysioWorks offers massage appointments across Brisbane.
+Choose the clinic and therapist pathway that best fits your needs.

 Our remedial massage therapists help relieve muscle tension, improve flexibility, reduce soft tissue pain, and support recovery from training loads, desk posture, and everyday physical stress.

-Pre event massage is usually best booked 48–72 hours before competition if you want deeper work.
-Light massage may suit the day before or the day of an event, but heavy pressure too close to sport can leave muscles tender.
+Pre event massage is usually best booked 48–72 hours before competition if you want firmer sports massage.
+Deeper work too close to a race, match, or event can leave muscles tender or heavy.
+Light massage may suit the day before or the same day if you already know your body responds well.

-A pre event massage is a short, targeted massage session before a workout, race, match, or sporting event.
-It sits alongside your usual sports massage, warm-up, training, and recovery plan.
+A pre event massage is a short, targeted massage session before sport, racing, training, or competition.
+It should support your usual sports massage, warm-up, sleep, hydration, and recovery plan rather than replace them.

 A pre event massage is a massage session before sport or exercise.
-It usually targets the muscles you are about to use, such as the calf, hamstrings, thighs, glutes, back, neck, or shoulders.
+It usually targets the muscles you are about to use, such as the calves, hamstrings, thighs, glutes, back, neck, or shoulders.

-The goal is to help you feel ready, mobile, and calm without making the body sore or heavy.
+The aim is to help you feel ready, mobile, and calm without making the body sore or flat.
 Your massage therapist may use light flushing, gentle compression, short strokes, or targeted work on tight areas.
+Pressure should match your event timing and your usual response to massage.

 Quick Timing Guide